wooit/FetchingDataFromLeague/README.md

 ***
 Before I started this project, there was only one feature that I wished I could access easily inside the game.
 I just wanted to be able to see the list of all the champions with which I already got the reward chest.
 After looking at the documentation of the API, I saw that it was possible and that much more information were available.
+So I decided to take advantages of that by doing this hobby project by using Vue.js which I got to appreciate a lot lately.
 ## Technologies
 ***
 A list of technologies used within the project: